guoqincode/Open-AnimateAnyone/README.md

 It only takes a few days to release the weights.😄

 ## Sample of Stage 1 Result on UBC-fashion dataset
+Special thanks to [Zhenzhi Wang](https://zhenzhiwang.github.io/) for assistance with code development and training.
 The current version of the face also has some artifacts.
 Also, this is a model trained on a UBC dataset rather than a large-scale dataset.

 <table class="center">